 British Patient Capital adopts Institutional Limited Partner Association diversity template

-4 February 2019: British Patient Capital, a commercial subsidiary of the government-owned British Business Bank, is adopting the recently launched Institutional Limited Partner Association (ILPA) diversity template for venture capital firms applying for its programmes.
+4 February 2019: British Patient Capital, a commercial subsidiary of the government-owned British Business Bank, is adopting the recently launched Institutional Limited Partner Association (ILPA) diversity template Link opens in a new window for venture capital firms applying for its programmes.